Stochastic Analysis with Modelled Distributions: Reconstruction operator and Besov modelled distributions

 Further, we write~$\mathcal{D}_{p,q}^{\gamma} (\mathcal{K})$ for the space of all functions $f\colon\overline{\mathcal{K}}\to T_{\gamma}^{-}$ such that $\interleave f\interleave_{\gamma,p,q,\mathcal{K}}<\infty$, for a compact set $\mathcal{K}\subset\R^d$. \end{definition}

 \begin{remark} We would like to point out that the general Besov spaces~$\mathcal{D}_{p,q}^{\gamma}$ were first defined by Hairer and Labb\'e~\cite{Hairer2017}.
-In an early version of the present article only the special case of Sobolev-Slobodeckij spaces (also called fractional Sobolev spaces) of modelled distributions were introduced, which appears to be sufficient in many situations for stochastic integration.
-The Sobolev-Slobodeckij spaces correspond to the Besov spaces~$\mathcal{D}_{p,p}^{\gamma}$.
-Another different $L^p$-counterpart of the original space~$\mathcal{D}^\gamma$ of modelled distributions were considered in \cite{Hairer2018}, which related to Nikolskii spaces or in other words to Besov spaces~$\mathcal{D}^\gamma_{p,\infty}$, see Definition~2.9 in~\cite{Hairer2018}. \end{remark}
+In an early version of the present article only the special case of Sobolev--Slobodeckij spaces (also called fractional Sobolev spaces) of modelled distributions were introduced, which appears to be sufficient in many situations for stochastic integration.
+The Sobolev--Slobodeckij spaces correspond to the Besov spaces~$\mathcal{D}_{p,p}^{\gamma}$.
+Another different $L^p$-counterpart of the original space~$\mathcal{D}^\gamma$ of modelled distributions were considered in \cite{Hairer2018}, which is related to Nikolskii spaces or in other words to Besov spaces~$\mathcal{D}^\gamma_{p,\infty}$, see Definition~2.9 in~\cite{Hairer2018}. \end{remark}

 \begin{remark} The Besov spaces~$\mathcal{D}_{p,q}^{\gamma}$ enjoy similar embedding properties as the well-known embedding theorems for classical Besov spaces.
 In particular, the Besov spaces are nested in their regularity parameter, that is $\mathcal{D}_{p,q}^{\gamma_{1}}\subset\mathcal{D}_{p,q}^{\gamma_{2}}$ for $\gamma_{1}\geq\gamma_{2}$ and $p,q\in[1,\infty)$.
 For more sophisticated embedding results we refer to Section~4 in \cite{Hairer2017}. \end{remark}